Arcadia-Science/noveltree/README.md

 **3.** `diamond/`: contains the results of all pairwise comparisons of sequence similarity, between and within species using diamond BLASTP.

-- TODO - would like you delete the TestBlast outputs at the conclusion of the workflow (or at least after their use/when running the complete mcl clustering.).
-Need to figure this out still.
-- Can't be solved with the symlink, since it depends on whether we're MCL testing or not.

 **4.** `OrthoFinder/`: contains all results from orthofinder runs, including the MCL testing stage (`mcl_test_dataset`) and the full analysis using the best-performing inflation parameter (complete_dataset).

 - `mcl_test_dataset/`: Contains one directory per tested inflation parameter.
-Directory structure follows OrthoFinder convention - orthogroup sequences are not retained to save space.
+Directory structure follows OrthoFinder convention - gene family sequences are not retained to save space.
-  - TODO - delete persistent "OrthoFinder" directory. fixed with "publish as symlink"?
-Would be great if these links could just be ephemeral.
 - `complete_dataset/`: Contains OrthoFinder output for the best-performing inflation parameter following standard convention (using OrthoFinder's -os flag).

 **5.** `orthogroup_summaries/`: Results from cogeqc.